 Jo Beall is Director of Education and Society and on the Executive Board at the British Council.
 A graduate of the London School of Economics, Jo’s past roles include Professor of Development Studies at the LSE and Deputy Vice Chancellor of University of Cape Town.
 Jo is a specialist on internationalising higher education and international development and a regular speaker at major conferences in these fields.
 Her work has taken her to Africa, Asia and Latin America, with extensive periods of research in Afghanistan, India, Pakistan and South Africa.
 She has written numerous books and articles on a wide range of topics including governance and civil society, women and development and fragile cities and fragile states.

 Graham Sheffield is Director of Arts at the British Council.
 He is responsible for leading and developing the British Council’s exciting global arts programme - and his extensive international work has taken him to countries including Brazil, South Africa, Qatar and Burma.
 Graham is a graduate of Edinburgh University and has held senior roles at the BBC, South Bank Centre and as Artistic Director at the Barbican.
 He has written for outlets including the Independent and Huffington Post.
 Media appearances include BBC Radio 4’s Any Questions? and leading a Barbican team to victory on University Challenge.

 We also have many other experts, based in 110 countries worldwide.
-Please contact our Press team to discuss how we can help you.
+Please contact our Press Office team to discuss how we can help you.